apphiaWang/CMPT732_NY_CAB/running.md

 Detailed explanantion are written in the program comments.
 The demo output figures can be found under `figures/etl`.

 2. tipping overview
 This program will 1. get the distribution of tipping over the 5 years, 2. get daily mean, max, median, trip amount of the 5 year.
-The organized output files of yellow cab can be found under `data/overivew`.
+The organized results of 5-year data can be found under `data/overivew`.

 > Please notice that this program does not include group by green/yellow cabs considering reducing shuffle.
-If you want to compare yellow cabs with green cabs, please run separately on the two dataset.
+If you want to compare yellow cabs with green cabs, please run separately on the two data files.

 The program takes two arguments, the input data path and the output data path.
 ```sh